Head to Health

 Intake and assessment will be performed by Head to Health team members on the 1800 595 212 line or direct at a hub.

-Team members will use the Initial Assessment and Referral (IAR) decision support tool and the Initial Assessment Domains tool to perform intake and inform the level of care required.
+Team members will use the Initial Assessment and Referral Decision Support Tool and the Initial Assessment Domains tool to perform intake and inform the level of care required.
 People with level 1 and 2 needs will be connected with existing lower intensity services.
 Those with level 3 and 4 needs may receive care at the hubs, either onsite or through telehealth, or other more suitable services.
 Level 5 will be connected to specialist or acute mental health services, including into emergency care or into an area mental health triage.

 Hub services and staff

 If there is no appropriate service for a person, the hub can provide telehealth and onsite mental health support through multidisciplinary teams.
-We are expecting to focus on people with level 3 and 4 needs as determined by the Initial Assessment and Referral tool (see above).
+We are expecting to focus on people with level 3 and 4 needs as determined by the Initial Assessment and Referral Decision Support Tool (see above).

-The Head to Health hubs, as they are scaled up, will include multidisciplinary teams of mental health workers, including psychologists, mental health nurses, social workers, and alcohol and other drugs workers, who will coordinate with the patient’s regular GP – or help them find a regular GP.
-Most hubs will not have a psychiatrist on-staff, as this is not supported by the funding model.
+The Head to Health hubs include multidisciplinary teams of mental health workers, including psychologists, mental health nurses, social workers, and alcohol and other drugs workers, who coordinate with the patient’s regular GP – or help them find a regular GP.
+Most hubs do not have a psychiatrist on-staff, as this is not supported by the funding model.